airbus-seclab/diffware/README.md

 * A list of files containing only the differences that matter to our use-case,
 * A quicker look at their content by running diffoscope on this script's output,
 * A set of options that can be turned into a config file and later reused for other versions of OpenWRT so this work doesn't have to be done each time.

+### FRRouting

+A use case example can be found in [the doc folder](doc/blogpost.md).
+It shows how to use both this tool and [diffoscope](https://diffoscope.org) to identify a vulnerability fix in an upgrade.